guolin302/kong-upstream-by-header/README.md

 Kong Plugin: upstream-by-header
 ====================

-This is a Kong plugin that sends requests to different upstreams when the request headers match one of the configured headers.
+This is a Kong plugin that proxies requests to different upstreams when the request headers match one of the configured headers.

 ## Usage